dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Later this can be done with intelligence, but for now its just raw strings.
 Later can run whatever it passed on to as a fork that gets rolled back if backchat chooses, so it needs to pause before doing anything irreversible.

+Checking machine registrations
+If we make a branch for every machine, then store some data about the machine params that were included, like a fingerprint, and a log of connections.
+This can be fire and forget since we are recording this as telemetry, not as critical system data.
+So we check if the branch exists, and if it does, this stores the actorId assosciated with the connection.
+Once you're authed as the machine, then you can gain access to the actor.

 Stories:
 engaging with a bot directly
 starting a new session with a bot